identitymonk/ConferenceTweetMapper/README.md

 In order to use those scripts you must have:
 - Python
-	* 2.7: works for all scripts except graphify.py in its async version
+	* 2.7: All not in the Python 3.X list below
-	* 3.7: have been tested only with graphify.py
+	* 3.7: For graphify.py, archive.py

 - Pip installed
 - Python packages installed: